“A substantial number of studies in people

 “Many women like to try herbal therapies for hot flushes and other menopausal symptoms.
 While black cohosh is generally considered safe and some women may find it helps them, at the moment there is not enough scientific evidence to show its effects are any better than placebo”.9

-Safe or Not
+Effective or Not

 • “Black Cohosh.
 Black cohosh has been popular among many women with menopausal symptoms.
-Studies of black cohosh’s effectiveness have had mixed results, and the supplement might be harmful to the liver in rare circumstances”.13
+Studies of black cohosh’s effectiveness have had mixed results, and the supplement might be harmful to the liver in rare circumstances”.10

 In What Black Cohosh Can (and Can’t) Do for Menopause Symptoms: How To Take Black Cohosh a Cleveland Clinic doctor explains:

-“To ensure that you’re buying a safe, quality product, Dr. Lin recommends purchasing only organic black cohosh from reputable companies that have been independently verified by a third party such as ConsumerLab, U.S. Pharmacopeia or NSF International”.14
+“To ensure that you’re buying a safe, quality product, Dr. Lin recommends purchasing only organic black cohosh from reputable companies that have been independently verified by a third party such as ConsumerLab, U.S. Pharmacopeia or NSF International”.12

 Health Care Provider